 Think of it in a similar way to your credit history.
 Your driving history starts from the day you first get behind the wheel and follows you throughout your life as a driver.
 Despite this, many people have no idea what their driving record looks like or what it entails.

-It can be useful to know what your driving record shows.
-Whether you’re shopping for auto insurance in Ontario or Alberta, it may be worthwhile to understand what your driving record or abstract states.
+A driver’s report or abstract is an important document that can have an impact on your insurance premium.
+Whether you’re shopping for auto insurance in Ontario or Alberta, it can be worthwhile to understand what this official record of your driving history shows.

 In Ontario, driving record reports are either certified or uncertified.
 It costs slightly more to get a certified version.
 What’s the difference between the two?
 A certified version includes an embossed seal from the Ministry of Transportation, which is usually required for legal purposes.
 An uncertified version contains the same information as a certified draft, but without the embossed seal.
 Make sure you know in advance which type you need to provide to the company that is requesting it.

-As of May 2020, most reports cost $12 for an uncertified version and $18 for a certified version.
+As of May 2020, most reports cost $12 for the uncertified version, and $18 for a certified version.
 The complete driver's record, also known as the Freedom of Information driver's record, costs $48 or $54, depending on whether you want the record certified or not.

-Although it is unlikely you can pay in person at a ServiceOntario centre during the COVID-19 lockdown, when things do open up, you can visit one of their locations to pay for a copy by debit, cash, or certified cheque depending on which report you request.
-In the meantime, you can order a copy online or by mail by filling out a form and paying the applicable fee.
+Although the ServiceOntario centre may be closed in certain areas due to COVID-19, when things do open up, you can visit one of their locations to pay for a copy by debit, cash, or certified cheque depending on which report you request.
+In the meantime, you can order a copy online or by mail.

 - A Three-Year Uncertified or Certified Driver's Record.
 This record includes your demerit points, active fines, as well as Highway Traffic Act and Criminal Code of Canada convictions.